premailer/premailer/README.md

 ## Ruby Compatibility

-See .travis.yml for which ruby versions are tested.
+See .github/workflows/actions.yml for which ruby versions are tested.
 JRuby support is close, contributors are welcome.
-Checkout the latest build status on the [Travis CI dashboard](https://travis-ci.org/#!/premailer/premailer).

 ## Premailer-specific CSS